What is Keto Diet

 - Processed foods: Fast foods, Packaged foods, and processed meats such as hot dogs and lunch meats.

-- Diet foods: Foods that contain artificial colors, preservatives, and sweeteners such as sugar alcohols and aspartame.
+- Diet foods: Foods that contain artificial colors, preservatives, and sweeteners such as sugar alcohol, and aspartame.

 - Sparkling water: Sparkling water can make an excellent soda replacement.